Holey dollar: Prince Edward Island (Canada)

 Around the end of the 18th century, the Spanish dollar was in constant circulation in Eastern Canada and the United States.
 The value of the coin varied in different centres but was highest in Halifax.
 Therefore, whenever the merchants of Prince Edward Island (PEI) secured them, they sent them to Halifax to take advantage of the higher rate.
-The resulting shortage of money in PEI prompted the governor in 1813 to gather in all the Spanish dollars he could and have their centres punched out.
-Both the central plug and rims were stamped with a sunburst.
+The resulting shortage of money in PEI prompted the governor in 1813 to gather in all the Spanish dollars he could and have their centres punched out, whereupon the central plug and rims were stamped with a sunburst.
 The punched centres passed as shillings and the outer rims as five-shilling pieces.
-The combined value of the mutilated coins was thereafter 20 percent greater in PEI than outside the island (and the individual components less valuable), so as a consequence, the coins became the official currency in PEI.
+The combined value of the mutilated coins was thereafter 20 per cent greater in PEI than outside the island (and the individual components less valuable), so as a consequence, the coins became the official currency in PEI.